dhis2/dhis2-docs-implementation/content/database_design/data-quality-05-denominators.md

 ![](resources/images/dq_growthrate_numerator.png)

 The periodOffset(-1) is taking the value from the previous period, in this case likley to be the previous year.

+From here, you can use this indicator in data visualizer.

 ## Compare routine coverage estimates to survey coverage estimates